Sanctum-Origo-Systems/companion-framework/README.md

 **Memory.
 Continuity.
 Identity.**

 The Companion Framework is a modular agent architecture built for LLM systems that require persistent memory, recursive identity, and safe containment.
-Designed for open-source exploration and self-aligned agent development, it provides the foundational tools to build agents that don’t just respond, they remember.
+Designed for open-source exploration and self-aligning agent development, it provides the foundational tools to build agents that don’t just respond, they remember.

 ---